NSSAC/SIMBA_store/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

 SIMBA is a framework for performing multi-scale simulations in an HPC environment.
 Each simulation step can involve multiple modules which update the current state of the system.
-The order and the frequency in which these modules are executed is handled by a flexible :doc:`store front <configuration/store-front>`
+The order and the frequency in which these modules are executed is handled by a flexible.
+In order seamlessly provide data management and access control to data involved in the process The SIMBA Store Front is used.  :doc:`store front <configuration/store-front>`

 .. toctree::
    :maxdepth: 2